pipecat-ai/aws-workshops/lab-5/README.md

     main()
 ```

-With this code at the bottom of the botfile, we can run `python agent.py` from the command line.
+With this code at the bottom of the botfile, we can run `python cartesia_bedrock_voice_agent_strands.py` from the command line.
 The Pipecat built-in bot runner `main()` function will call the `bot()` function with some pre-configured arguments in `runner_args`, which will in turn call the `run_bot` function to actually run the bot.

-## Deploying to Pipecat Cloud
+## Deploying to Pipecat Cloud on AWS

 You can deploy this bot to Pipecat Cloud and get production-ready infrastructure in about 5 minutes.
-Rename your file from `agent.py` to `bot.py`, then follow the instructions from [the Pipecat Cloud Quickstart](https://github.com/pipecat-ai/pipecat-quickstart?tab=readme-ov-file#step-2-deploy-to-production-5-min)!
+Rename your file from `cartesia_bedrock_voice_agent_strands.py` to `bot.py`, then follow the instructions from [the Pipecat Cloud Quickstart](https://github.com/pipecat-ai/pipecat-quickstart?tab=readme-ov-file#step-2-deploy-to-production-5-min)!

+Pipecat Cloud is available [on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-2uq3wv62gyldg).
+Contact your AWS account team for alternate deployment options on Amazon EC2 or Amazon EKS.